wcm-io-caravan/caravan-rhyme/README.md

     Stream<ItemResource> getRelatedItems();
   }
 ````
 - Note that none of these interfaces define anything regarding the URL structure of these resources.
-This matches the HAL/HATEOAS principle that client's only should have to know a single URL (of the entry point), and all other URLs should be found as links in the resources.
+This matches the HAL/HATEOAS principle that client's should only should to know a single URL (of the entry point).
+All other URLs should be discoverable through links in the resources.
 - Again, methods annotated with [@Related](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/ResourceState.java) are used to model the relations / links between resources.
 - `Stream` is used as return type whenever where there may be multiple links with the same relation.
+If you don't like Streams you can use `List` instead.
 - `Optional` is used when it is not guaranteed that a link will be present (e.g. on the last page, there will be no 'next' link).
 - The method annotated with [@ResourceState](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/ResourceState.java) finally returns the actual data that represents an item.

 As a return type for the @ResourceState method, you could either use a [jackson](https://github.com/FasterXML/jackson) `ObjectNode` or any other type that can be  parsed from and serialized to JSON using the default jackson `ObjectMapper`.
-If you want to provide a type-safe API to your consumers you should define simple classes that match the JSON structure.
+Using generic JSON types in your API is preferred if you are forwarding JSON resources from an external source, and those JSON resources' structure is expected to be extended frequently. has If you want to provide a typed API to your consumers, you should define simple classes that match the JSON structure.
 You shouldn't share any **code** with this classes, so a simple struct-like class like this works well:

 ````
   public class Item {